-This means that the alliance you build with your therapist will prove your greatest ally in tackling issues of self-confidence.
+This means that the alliance you build with your therapist can prove to be your greatest ally in tackling issues of self-confidence.

 More often than not this will be something you notice gradually shifting as the therapy continues.

-Becoming more aware of both your current feelings and how your history continues to impact who you are today can be surprising and transformational.
+Becoming more aware of how your current feelings and how your history can continue to impact who you are today can be surprising and transformational.